2020 Los Angeles Rams season: Week 4: vs. New York Giants

 The Rams started quickly, but then had to hold on to beat the visiting Giants and improve to 3–1 on the season.
-Tight end Gerald Everett took a handoff from quarterback Jared Goff from two yards out to score the first rushing touchdown of his career, capping off L.A.'s efficient opening 12-play, 65-yard drive.
+Tight end Gerald Everett took in a handoff from quarterback Jared Goff for a 2-yard run to score the first rushing touchdown of his career, capping off L.A.'s efficient 12-play, 65-yard opening drive.
 From there, Los Angeles struggled offensively, as a second quarter drive saw the Rams reach New York's 4-yard-line before Goff was sacked and then completed two passes for minus-2 yards.
 Sam Sloman converted a 32-yard field goal to give L.A. a 10–3 lead.
 Though the Giants were able to control the ball and had a clear edge in time of possession (33:17 to 26:43), the Rams defense collected five sacks of New York quarterback Daniel Jones and limited the Giants to three Graham Gano field goals, the last coming less than a minute into the fourth quarter to pull New York to within 10–9.
 After the teams exchanged punts, the Rams came up with their biggest offensive play of the day as Goff found wide receiver Cooper Kupp over the middle.
 Kupp turned upfield and outraced Giants defenders to the end zone to complete the 55-yard touchdown pass play and extend the Rams' lead to 17–9 after Sloman's successful PAT.
 New York drove into Rams territory on its final two possessions but was turned away both times.
 With just under a minute remaining, Jones's pass attempt to wide receiver Damion Ratley was intercepted by Rams cornerback Darious Williams at the Los Angeles 7-yard-line to preserve the victory.
 Safety Taylor Rapp led the Rams with eight tackles, while cornerback Jalen Ramsey added four solo tackles, including a critical stop of Giants wide receiver Golden Tate for a 1-yard loss on a third-and-3 play near midfield, which was soon followed by the Rams' final touchdown.
 Following the game, Ramsey and Tate got into a fight that would lead to disciplinary action by the NFL.
 The Rams, who improved to 2–0 on the season at SoFi Stadium, also debuted their Royal-and-Sol jersey-and-pants combination, which had been spurred by fan demand.